Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 \subsubsection{Training Details}

-The proposed model is trained on a single NVIDIA A100 GPU using the Adam optimizer with a weight decay of $10^{-3}$ for 50 epochs , taking approximately 6 hours.
-The initial learning rate is set to $10^{-4}$ and decays by a factor of 0.1 every 10 epochs.
-The batch size is set at 4.
+We train Equi-RO on a single NVIDIA A100 GPU using Adam with a weight decay of $10^{-3}$ and a batch size of 4 for 50 epochs.
+The initial learning rate is $10^{-4}$ and decays by a factor of 0.1 every 10 epochs.
+For hyperparameters, we set the weight $\lambda=1$ and the number of nearest neighbors $k=6$ in graph construction.

-\subsubsection{Compared algorithms}
+\subsubsection{Compared Algorithms}

-For baseline comparison, we select several traditional point cloud registration methods, including Iterative Closest Point (ICP) \cite{besl1992method}, Normal Distributions Transform (NDT) \cite{biberNormalDistributionsTransform2003}, and Generalized ICP (GICP) \cite{segalGeneralizedicp2009}.
-In addition, we evaluate the State-of-the-Art (SOTA) 4D mmWave radar odometry method Adaptive Probability Distribution-GICP (APDGICP), which serves as the front end of the 4DRadarSLAM framework \cite{zhang20234dradarslam}.

-For learning-based methods, we include the self-supervised odometry method RaFlow \cite{ding2022self} and the recent supervised method CAO-RONet \cite{li2025cao}.
+We first select several traditional registration methods ICP, NDT, and GICP as baselines.
+We also evaluate an ICP-based method KISS-ICP~\cite{vizzo2023kiss}, a 4D radar odometry method Radar4Motion~\cite{kim2024radar4motion}, and Adaptive Probability Distribution-GICP (APDGICP)~\cite{zhang20234dradarslam}, the State-of-the-Art (SOTA) 4D radar odometry method on NTU4DRadLM dataset.
+For learning-based methods, we include RaFlow~\cite{ding2022self} and CAO-RONet~\cite{li2025cao}.
+These two methods are also trained on the \textit{loop1} split of NTU4DRadLM using their default settings.